voteagora/agora-marketing-site/_posts/csm-head.md

 ## Responsibilities

-This role represents the voice of the customer.
-You will work directly with our engineering team as well as our customers to help champion their needs.

-Making the customer successful is your #1 goal.
+This is not your typical CSM role.
+You will be part product manager, part customer success, part account management, and part community/marketing.
+Your responsibility is to do whatever necessary to ensure that Agora's users and stakholders are able to accomplish their goals – and to this end, will be given direct control over the roadmap and engineering resource to resolve customers' needs.
+This role could be the right fit if you're:

+- Coming from CSM / Community / Marketing / Account Management and transition to Product Management
+- Coming from Product Management, and want to hone your business skills to start your own company.

 ## What we are looking for

-This role is part product manager, part customer success, part account management, and part community/marketing.
-Ultimately, it’s a customer facing role to help solve our customer’s problems while balancing our roadmap.

 We’d love to work with someone who is: